Shishankmustang10/Shishank_CMU/final-project-part-one.md

 # Story Structure

 **Story Arc**

 Step I: Introduce the context of UN peacekeeping operations and the critical importance of understanding budget allocations to grasp the scale and priorities of these missions.

 Step II: Highlight fluctuations and trends in the peacekeeping budgets that reflect the complexities and challenges of financing multilateral peace operations amid evolving global crises.

 Step III: Present insights drawn from the data showing how budget patterns relate to operational priorities, mission outcomes, and future financing considerations, offering evidence-based recommendations for policy and research.

+**User Stories**

+As a student of international policy, I want to see how funding changes over time so I can understand global conflict management priorities.

+As a researcher, I want to analyze which missions consumed the most resources to evaluate efficiency and effectiveness.

+As a policymaker, I want to know how financial commitments align with political rhetoric on peacekeeping.

 **One-Sentence Summary**  This project explores the financial trends and resource allocations in UN peacekeeping missions over time, using budget data to link spending patterns with global security dynamics and mission effectiveness.